 11. The 1999–2000 dot-com crash cost investors $5 trillion.

 During the late 90s, the internet generated a lot of excitement for online business and commerce.

 Investors assumed that any company that operated online would be worth millions.
-Naturally, not all internet companies were as successful as Google (for instance), and many of them crashed, leaving investors with substantial losses.
+Naturally, not all internet companies were as successful as Google (for instance).
+Many of them crashed, leaving investors with substantial losses.

 12. Additional facts about the stock market crash of 2000 — new internet companies were overvalued by 40%.

-The largest bank in the world, HSBC Holdings, conducted some extensive research on these new internet companies that were the latest rage.
+The largest bank globally, HSBC Holdings, conducted some extensive research on these new internet companies that were the latest rage.

-They discovered that to be properly valued, the revenue of these companies would have to grow by 80% per annum over a course of five years, which is practically impossible for any company.
+They discovered that to be valued appropriately, these companies’ revenue would have to grow by 80% per annum over the course of five years, which is practically impossible for any company.

-The recovery was extremely slow, but after 17 years, tech stocks traded at a price/earnings ratio of 18.4.
+The recovery was extremely slow but efficient.
+After a long 17 year period, tech stocks traded at a price/earnings ratio of 18.4.

 According to the 2008 stock market crash chart, it fell from $65.8 trillion in 2007 all the way to $49.4 trillion in 2009.
-Furthermore, the crash also destroyed more than $2 trillion in retirement savings, endangering personal finances and life savings of millions of Americans.
+Furthermore, the stock market crash statistics report the market havoc also destroyed more than $2 trillion in retirement savings, endangering the personal finances and millions of Americans’ life savings.